casrou/casrou.github.io/_posts/2021-01-23-Rust-Diesel-Postgres.md

 If you run into any errors, check the "Errors" section at the end.

 ## Diesel
-We follow the ["Getting Started" guide](http://diesel.rs/guides/getting-started/) from the diesel website.
+I'll follow the ["Getting Started" guide](http://diesel.rs/guides/getting-started/) from the diesel website.

 ```
 cargo new --lib diesel_demo